DNACENSolutions/dnac_ansible_workflows/workflows/device_replacement_rma/README.md

 ansible-playbook -i host_inventory_dnac1 workflows/device_replacement_rma/playbook/device_replacement_rma_playbook.yml --e VARS_FILE_PATH=../vars/device_replacement_rma_input.yml  -vvv
 ```

-3. Unmark the faulty devicew replacement
+3. Unmark the faulty device replacement
-    If you your faulty device came up and is not more required to be replace, you can un marked the already marked faulty device from replacement as below.
+    If you your faulty device came up and is not more required to be replace, you can unmarked the already marked faulty device from replacement as below.
     From the Inventory drop-down list, choose Marked for Replacement.
     A list of devices that are marked for replacement is displayed.
     If you don't want to replace the device, select the device and choose Actions > Unmark for Replacement.